How to Make Your Singing Sound Better on the Livestream

 I don’t for a second mean that it should or will replace our gathering together for services.

 What I mean is that we should stop treating “online church” (livestreaming services, more social media presence, connecting with our congregations online throughout the week, etc.) as a band-aid.
-It can and should become an important and necessary part of the future of our churches—big or small.
+For many contexts, it can play an important part in the future of our churches—big or small.

-Both the worship and the message can and should become easily accessible for people to “happen across it”—whether they’re seeking God or looking for a new church—or for members of your congregation who aren’t able to make it to the weekend service.
+When the worship and the message are easily accessible for people to “happen across it”—whether they’re seeking God or looking for a new church—or for members of your congregation who aren’t able to make it to the weekend service—this is a good thing!

 Which leads me to the main thing that this blog is about.